dragoncoder047/phoo/README.md

 ' [ printworld tick ] functionize nested 30 concat window swap .setInterval()
 ```

-**Not thoroughly tested, some features don't work**
+**Not thoroughly tested, some features don't work, the shell is broken.**

 Phoo is a stack-based programming language inspired by [Quackery][], bearing resemblance to both [Forth][] and [Ruby][] at the same time, and with elements of [Python][], [Lua][], and possibly some other esoteric languages that I can't remember.
-And it's (mostly) bootstrapped.

-Being written in Javascript, Phoo is easy to embed.
-Phoo is able to leverage (most) all of the power of the Javascript environment it is run in, and is a simple and concise scripting language suitable for many applications.

-The Phoo interpreter-compiler environment plus its (for the time being) minimalist standard library are distributed as a web app which can be found at <https://phoo-lang.github.io/>.
+The Phoo interpreter-compiler environment plus its (for the time being) minimalist standard library can be explored at this web app: <https://dragoncoder047.github.io/phoo/tryit/tryit.html>.
+Currently this doesn't work the way it should, and I have no idea as to why.
+Use at your own risk - it may crash your browser from time to time.

 [Quackery]: https://github.com/GordonCharlton/Quackery
 [Forth]: https://www.forth.com/forth/